-Unlike some towns, Estell Manor - Dorothy isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Estell Manor - Dorothy are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Estell Manor - Dorothy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Estell Manor - Dorothy is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Estell Manor - Dorothy who work in management occupations (11.06%), healthcare (9.62%), and office and administrative support (9.25%).

 Also of interest is that Estell Manor - Dorothy has more people living here who work in computers and math than 95% of the places in the US.